 Tactic: Read fitness magazines and fitness blogs to find the latest and best tactics.

-Tactic: Obsess about calories, macronutrients, and micronutrient intake.
+Tactic: Become obsessed about calories, macronutrients, and micronutrient intake.
 Track everything!

 Tactic: Cold showers and ice water to burn fabulous amounts of fat.